What will the art museum ‘do’?

 - help develop the cultural life of Kangaroo Island and contribute arts experiences for both the Kangaroo Island community and visitors.

-The company is a member of KI Business and Brand Alliance, Regional Galleries Association of SA, and Australian Museums and Galleries Association.
-It is registered as a charity with Australian Charities and Not-For-Profits Commission, through the pro bono efforts of Thomson Geer Lawyers who are also pursuing deductible gift recipient status for AMKI.
+The company is a member of Authentic Kangaroo Island, Regional Galleries Association of SA, and Australian Museums and Galleries Association.
+It is registered as a charity and has deductible gift recipient status thanks the pro bono efforts of Thomson Geer Lawyers.

 How will the building and art museum operations be funded?

-The 2023 greenfield construction estimate ($24.4 million for 1300 sq metres) and AMKI_BusinessCase7june2023 will be reviewed when the new location is secured.
-Project architect Kerstin Thompson (awarded Australian Institute of Architects Gold Medal in 2023) is helping with the review of possible sites.
+The 2023 greenfield construction estimate ($24.4 million for 1300 sq metres) is being reviewed for the new site and concept by project architect Kerstin Thompson (Australian Institute of Architects Gold Medalist, 2023).
+The approach is to minimise construction costs by using local materials.

 Major funding for the project would come from high-level sources with community contributing as they can through events and other fundraisers.